mmerlyn/CS648-Assignment-3/README.md

 # CS648-Assignment-3

+_This README serves as a summary and guide for Module 03 on CSS, providing context, key learnings, and usage instructions for practical implementation._

 ## Overview

 This assignment covers the fundamentals of CSS, including selectors, properties, and styling techniques.
 The goal is to understand how CSS works, how to apply different types of selectors, and how to use various properties to style HTML elements effectively.